garenthoms/fx/_chapters/005-Trading Strategy/000-index.md

 ---
 layout: part
 slug: trading-strategy
-abstract: Discover How to Grow and Manage Your Trading Account Whether Big or Small Using my Proven Strategy that follows the Industry Professionals and Banks You must understand that the Forex Market isn't moved by traders or investors It moves by countries and companies Eg at any time Company A from Country Z will exchange money with Company B in Country X
+abstract: Learn how to grow and manage your trading account, whether big or small, using my proven strategy modeled after the approaches of industry professionals and banks.
+It's crucial to understand that the forex market isn’t driven by individual traders or investors it’s influenced by the financial activities of countries and global companies.
+For instance, at any moment, Company A in Country Z may exchange money with Company B in Country X, driving currency movements.
 ---